 You can report a power outage or get a repair estimate online.
 You can also call 800.477.4747 and use our automated phone system to report an outage or get an estimate.
 Additionally, the DTE Energy Mobile App enables you to report outages using your smart phone.

 Never assume we know that your power is out.
 While we do have equipment installed on our lines that indicate general areas are without power, we rely on customer outage reports to help pinpoint specific areas without power.
 Your report will help us determine the full extent of an outage and help us more efficiently deploy our crews to restore power.

-First, stay at least 20 feet away from the lines, and keep children and pets inside.
+First, stay at least 25 feet away from the lines, and keep children and pets inside.
 Assume that all downed power lines are energized and stay away.
-Report the downed lines online (using links in the left navigation of this page) or call us at 800.477.4747.
+You can report the downed lines online or call us at 800.477.4747.
 If you think the downed lines pose an immediate hazard to the public, call 911 or your local emergency police and fire number.